TechTitans-Academy/Experiments-hub/Linux/readme.md

 ## 1. NFS (Network File System)

 NFS is a service that allows you to share directories over a network so that client machines can mount them as if they were local folders.
-Used in Linux-to-Linux file sharing.
+Used in Linux-to-Linux file sharing. <br>

 <b>Use case:</b> Centralized storage for multiple Linux servers.